nicfel/MascotSkyline-Tutorial/README.md

 </figure>

 ### Check the MCC tree using FigTree

-In each logging step of the tree during the MCMC, MASCOT logs several different things.
-It logs the inferred probability of each node being in any possible location.
-In this example, these would be the inferred probabilities of being in Hong Kong, New York and New Zealand.
-Additonally, it logs the most likely location of each node.
+Mascot, by default, logs three different log files.
+The file `ZIKV.sequences.trees` logs the location of each internal node.
+The file `ZIKV.sequences.events.trees` logs the full migration history of each lineage, meaning it explicitly sample and logs individual migration events.
+The file `ZIKV-sequences.trees` is essentially the same as the `ZIKV.sequences.trees` file but without the migration history, and is only there due to technical reasons.

+To summarize the trees, we can use TreeAnnotator.
+Open the program and then set the options as below.
+You have to specify the _Burnin percentage_, the _Node heights_, _Input Tree File_ and the _Output File_.
+After clicking _Run_ the program should summarize the trees.
+The tree file to summarize should be `ZIKV.sequences.trees`.
+(Note that, currently, TreeAnnotator does not support summarizing over tree files with the full migration history).

+Next, we can visualize the trees using IcyTree.org.
+To do so, go to [https://icytree.org](https://icytree.org) and drag and dtop the MCC tree file into the window.
 After opening the MCC tree in FigTree, we can visualize several things.
-To color branches, you can go to _Appearance >> Colour by_ and select *max*.
+To color branches, you can go to _Style >> Colour edges by_ and select *max*.
 This is the location that was inferred to be most often the most likely location of the node.

 <figure>
 <a id="fig:example1"></a>